 3. They have saved a deposit to buy their own home.

-These are people who are in full-time employment but have not been to university, so may not have experience with living in a shared house.
+These are people who are in full-time employment but have not been to university, so may not have experience with living in a shared house which is very different to a single household.
 As a result, they may need some coaching on the living standards that are expected within shared accommodation e.g. keeping noise to a minimum during unsociable hours.

-Similar to young professionals, some working people may only stay for a short amount of time and leave for similar reasons, whilst others may decide to stay for longer.
+Similar to young professionals, some working people may only stay for shorter periods and leave for similar reasons, whilst others may decide to stay for longer.

 Local Housing Authority